-For some years, GeoDelft has been using the geotechnical exchange format GEF for all its measurements.
-The formal description of GEF is laid down in a GeoDelft document, written by dr. H. den Adel and drs.P.
+The Geotechnical Exchange Format is the combination of the best items of the Standard File Format (GeoDelft) and Gorilla!
+(A.P. van den Berg).
+The formal description of the standard file format is laid down in a GeoDelft document, written by dr. H. den Adel and drs.P.E.L.
 Schaminée.
-This section originates from the document and has been revised to produce a first formal description of GEF.
+This appendix originates from their document and has been revised to produce a first formal description of GEF.